 Specifies the system architecture for which the package is being built.
 The default is the system architecture of the machine on which SCons is running.
-This is used to fill in the Architecture: field in an Ipkg control file, and as part of the name of a generated RPM file.
+This is used to fill in the Architecture: field in an Ipkg control file, and the BuildArch: field in the RPM . spec file, as well as forming part of the name of a generated RPM package file.